Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/migrations.md

 ## Upgrade Path for Kong Enterprise Releases

-Kong adheres to [semantic versioning](https://semver.org/), which makes a distinction between major, minor, and patch versions.
-The upgrade path differs depending on the previous version from which you are migrating.
+Kong adheres to [semantic versioning](https://semver.org/), which makes a distinction between major, minor, and [patch](#patch) versions.
+The upgrade path for major and minor versions differs depending on the previous version from which you are migrating.

-## Prerequisites for Migrating to Kong Enterprise 2.1
+### Version Prerequisites for Migrating to Kong Enterprise 2.1

 If you are not on {{site.ee_product_name}} 1.5.x, you must first incrementally upgrade to 1.5.x before upgrading to 2.1.x.
 Zero downtime is possible but _not_